 - Pat Brisson (hockey)

 - Adam Katz (baseball)

 - Joel Wolfe (baseball)

 What's the Job Outlook?

 The job outlook for sports agents is positive.
-According to data from the Bureau of Labor Statistics, employment of agents in the sports and entertainment realms is expected to grow 10 percent between 2018 and 2028.
-On average, about 2,600 total job openings for agents are projected to become available each year over that time period.4
+According to BLS projections, the employment of agents in the sports and entertainment realms is expected to grow 10 percent between 2018 and 2028.
+On average, about 2,600 total job openings for agents are projected to become available each year over that time period.

 It's a good idea to research various agencies to see what sports they specialize in and what services they offer.
 Some of the biggest sport agent companies are:

 But there are dozens of others.
 And don't overlook smaller organizations that may have fewer applicants jockeying for positions.
 You never know where an opportunity may arise.

 Fulfill Your Ambitions